Cosimo Matassa & MIke Shepherd - 10-27-2007

 Inductees Video Gallery under "GALLERIES MUSIQUE" on this site.

-Bio courtesy of Tom Aswell - Author of "Louisiana Rocks - The True Genesis Of Rock And Roll"
+Bio by Mike Shepherd and Tom Aswell (Author of "Louisiana Rocks - The True Genesis Of Rock And Roll")

 Be sure to visit Cosimo Matassa's Video Gallery and Inductee's Photo & memorabalia Gallery under "GALLERIES MUSIQUE" on this site.